What Is a Transfer of Equity? Process & Explanation

 For example, if your home is valued at £200,000 and the outstanding mortgage balance is £150,000, your equity in the property is £50,000.

 Equity has a key role in the legality of the transfer of equity.
-If someone wants to give up ownership, the equity will determine the amount they’ll receive for their shares of the property.
+If someone wants to give up ownership, the equity in the property will determine the amount they’ll receive for their shares.

 Examples of a Transfer of Equity